saltstack/salt/doc/topics/releases/oxygen.rst

        discovery: true

-Sub-option `mapping` allows autodiscovery to help Minions to find a proper Master for them.
+Sub-option `mapping` allows auto-discovery to help Minions to find a proper Master for them.
 The mapping contains just an arbitrary set of key/value strings that would match either any of them or all of them.
 Default is empty.

 Example: